Jefferson County Public Library

 New Business

-Crafton made a motion to approve the Capital Assets Policy with no changes.
-Butler seconded.
+Rosenberg made a motion to approve the Notary Public Policy with no changes.
+Wurtz seconded.
 Motion carried.

-Motion to adjourn by Crafton at 4:42 P.M.
-Joyce seconded.
+Motion to adjourn by Rosenberg at 4:39 P.M.
+Wurtz seconded.
 Meeting adjourned.